nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ```
 In the **gpio** directory you will find:

-* **export** - exports a GPIO signal to read and write to.
+* **export** - Exports a GPIO signal to read and write to.
-* **unexport** - reverses the effect of exporting.
+* **unexport** - Reverses the effect of exporting.

 Once exported, a GPIO signal will have a path like `/sys/class/gpio/gpioN` where N is the sysfs number.

 ### Get GPIO sysfs Pin Number

-To address the pins, you first need to figure out how the sysfs interface sees them.
-To calculate this, start with the pin's port number which are printed on the board for your convenience and can be found in the [Allwinner R8 Datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Datasheets/GR8_Datasheet_v1.0.pdf) starting on page 15.
+To address a pin, you first need to figure out how the sysfs interface sees it.
+To calculate this, start with the pin's port number which is printed on the board for your convenience and can be found in the [Allwinner R8 Datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Datasheets/GR8_Datasheet_v1.0.pdf) starting on page 15.

 As an example, let's look at CSID0 which is port **PE4**.
 Look at the letter that follows the "P", in this case it's "E".
 Starting with A = 0, count up in the alphabet until you arrive at "E" and that is the letter index.
 For example, **E=4**.